cassini1010/documentations/docs/Python/Python_best_practices.md

-# Python best practices
+# Python Best Practices

-## Wrap a generator with a context manager
+## Wrap a Generator with a Context Manager

-Wrapping a generator with a contextmanager decorator helps cleanup the task when the context manager is exited.
-To convert a generator function into a context manager use `contextmanager` from `contextlib`.
+Wrapping a generator with the `contextmanager` decorator helps clean up resources when the context manager is exited.
+To convert a generator function into a context manager, use `contextmanager` from `contextlib`.

 ```python
 from contextlib import contextmanager